 Today is April 28.

-Twenty-three years of fascist rule ended in Italy on this date in 1945 when Italian partisans shot Benito Mussolini near the lakeside village of Dongo.
-Leaders of the Fascist Party, several of Mussolini's friends and his mistress also were executed.
+23 years of fascist rule ended in Italy on this date in 1945 when Italian partisans shot Benito Mussolini near the lakeside village of Dongo.
+Leaders of the Fascist Party, several of Mussolini's friends and his mistress were also executed.

 It was on this date in 2001 that California businessman Dennis Tito fulfilled a lifelong dream and became the first tourist in space.
 Tito, chief executive of a financial consulting company, reportedly paid Russia's cash-strapped space agency as much as $20 million to give him a ride to the International Space Station.
 NASA had opposed the idea but later relented.
 Tito rode into orbit aboard a Russian rocket with two cosmonauts.